miketvo/starter-gatsby-postcss-opinionated/README.md

    with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-   Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+   Open the `my-project` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?